TomasTomecek/pretty-git-prompt/README.md

 ## Configuration

 The configuration is documented inside default config file.
-Therefore it's not explicitely written down here.
+Therefore it's not explicitly written down here.
 You can obtain it via:

 ```
 $ pretty-git-prompt create-default-config
+Configuration file created at "/home/you/.config/pretty-git-prompt.yml"
 ```

 This repository contains also configuration for bash and zsh with colors: